second-state/blog/content/post/20190819-defcon-ctf-winners-overview.md

 ![](/images/20190819-defcon-2019-03.jpg)

-Tea deliverses team's MaskRay concluded in the post-meeting blog that the PPP team has superb skills, with diversified attacking and defense strategies, strong research and development capabilities, complete tools, seamless teamwork, clear division of labor, full preparation, and eagerness to win.
+Tea deliverses team's MaskRay concluded in the post-game blog that the PPP team has superb skills, with diversified attacking and defense strategies, strong research and development capabilities, complete tools, seamless teamwork, clear division of labor, full preparation, and eagerness to win.
 It’s no surprise that they have enough experience to get the first place.

 In 2013, CNBC reporters tracked and interviewed the PPP team during the DEF CON CTF competition to record how tough PPP fared.
 One of the details is impressive.
 At the end of the first day of the game, the PPP team scored 5,545 points, left the runner-up far behind.
 But Ryan Goulden believes that this is not enough to rest on the achievement or a reason to lay down.
 They want to tackle two problems left.
-It is very important to continue to take the lead.
+It is very important to continue to take the lead far ahead.

 With a clear grasp and a thought-out plan, it is not surprising that the PPP team can win the first prize for many years.